-Prevention of Significant Deterioration (PSD) and Nonattainment New Source Review (NNSR): Project Emissions Accounting, EPA Docket No. EPA-HQ-OAR-2018-0048; FRL-9997-95-OAR, 84 Fed.
+Prevention of Significant Deterioration (PSD) and Nonattainment New Source Review (NNSR): Project Emissions Accounting, EPA Docket No. EPA-HQ-OAR-2018-0048; FRL-9997-95-0AR, 84 Fed.
 Reg.
 39244 (Aug.
 9, 2019).

-See 40 CFR § 63.6640(f).
+See 40 CFR § 63.6640(f)

-should be prohibited from participation as DR either when registered individually or as part of a portfolio if it cannot meet its capacity market obligations as a result of emissions standards.
+as a result of emissions standards are now included in DR portfolios.
+Emergency stationary RICE should be prohibited from participation as DR either when registered individually or as part of a portfolio if it cannot meet its capacity market obligations as a result of emissions standards.

 - Greenhouse Gas Emissions.
 On June 30, 2022, the Supreme Court held that Section 111(d) of the CAA did not provide authority under the major questions doctrine to regulate carbon emissions in the manner proposed.
-Both the EPA's Affordable Clean Energy (ACE) rule and the Clean Power Plan (CPP), which were promulgated under Section 111(d) of the CAA, can be expected to be vacated on remand. - Cooling Water Intakes.
+Both the EPA's Affordable Clean Energy (ACE) rule and the Clean Power Plan (CPP), which were promulgated under Section 111(d) of the CAA, are expected to be vacated on remand. - Cooling Water Intakes.
 An EPA rule implementing Section 316(b) of the Clean Water Act (CWA) requires that cooling water intake structures reflect the best technology available for minimizing adverse environmental impacts. - Waters of the United States.
-On November 18, 2021, the EPA and the Department the Army announced the signing of a proposed rule to revise the definition of "waters of the United States" to restore the pre 2015 definition of "waters of the United States."
-The proposed rule, if adopted, would make permanent the pre 2015 regulatory regime for interpreting WOTUS that is now effective. - Effluents.
+On December 30, 2022, the EPA and the Army Corps of Engineers announced a final rule revising the definition of WOTUS.
+The rule will become effective on March 20, 2023. - Effluents.
 Under the CWA, the EPA regulates (National Pollutant Discharge Elimination System (NPDES)) discharges from and intakes to power plants, including water cooling systems at steam electric power generating stations.
 The EPA has recently been strengthening certain discharge limits applicable to steam generating units, and some plant owners have already indicated an intent to close certain generating units as a result. - Coal Ash.
 The EPA administers the Resource Conservation and Recovery Act (RCRA), which governs the disposal of solid and hazardous waste.

-The EPA has adopted significant changes to the implementing regulations that will require closing noncompliant impoundments, and, potentially, the host power plant.
+The EPA has adopted significant changes to the implementing regulations that will require closing noncompliant impoundments, and, as a result, the host power plant.
 The EPA is implementing a process for extensions to as late as October 17, 2028.
-The EPA is reviewing applications received from PJM plant owners.
-So far, the EPA has proposed to reject applications for Gavin and Clifty Creek, and proposed to grant, with conditions, an application from Spurlock.
+The EPA is reviewing applications received from

+PJM plant owners for extensions of the deadline for compliance with the revised Coal Combustion Residuals Rule.
+So far, the EPA has rejected the application for the Gavin plant, proposed to reject the applications for the Clifty Creek and Conemaugh plants, and proposed to grant, with conditions, applications for the Spurlock and Mountaineer plants.